blegouix/similie/docs/tensor_module.md

 is perfectly valid and `DDom` represents the type of the support of a rank-3 tensor field on a `XY` manifold, with the pair `Mu, Nu` being symmetric.

-\attention The contiguity-coalescence rule of DDC continues to stand in SimiLie: the leftest template argument of the `ddc::DiscreteDomain` declaration will be the most coalescent in the underlying multidimensional array while the rightest will be the most contiguous.
+\attention The contiguity-coalescence rule of DDC sill stands in SimiLie: the leftest template argument of the `ddc::DiscreteDomain` declaration will be the most coalescent in the underlying multidimensional array while the rightest will be the most contiguous.

 \note `ddc::DiscreteDomain<Mu, Nu>` and `ddc::DiscreteDomain<sil::tensor::TensorFullIndex<Mu, Nu>>` are mostly the same thing.

-\important Nested non-natural tensor indices are not supported, ie. `sil::tensor::TensorSymmetricIndex<sil::tensor::TensorAntisymmetricIndex<Mu, Nu>, Rho>` is not valid.
+\important Nested non-natural tensor indices are forbidden, ie. `sil::tensor::TensorSymmetricIndex<sil::tensor::TensorAntisymmetricIndex<Mu, Nu>, Rho>` is not valid.

 ## Internal mechanism

 The most important concept to understand is that elements of tensors are indexed (in the sense of <em>associated to integers which identify their positions</em>) using three different kind of `id`s:

-- The `natural_ids` is the most intuitive, ie. `(1, 2)` identifies the tensor element at index `1` along the row and at index `2` along the columns, regardless of the eventual symmetries of the tensor.
+- The `natural_ids` is the most intuitive, ie. `(1, 2)` identifies the tensor element at index `1` along the rows and at index `2` along the columns, regardless of the eventual symmetries of the tensor.
-- The `access_id` gives a way to benefit from internal symmetries when trying to access the element of a tensor.
+- The `access_id` gives a way to benefit from internal symmetries when trying to access to an element of a tensor.
 Ie. all the non-diagonal elements of a diagonal tensor share the same value `0` and are thus accessed using the same `access_id` (which is also `0`) while diagonal terms are accessed starting from `1`.
 - The `mem_id` corresponds to the location in the memory, ie. the non-diagonal elements of a diagonal tensor are known to be `0` so they do not need to be stored, thus only the diagonal is stored starting from `0`.

 Most of the logic implemented in the `tensor_impl.hpp` file aims to provide kind-of-converters between those three kinds of `id`s.

 ## Tensor accessor

-Once the different tensor indices involved in your physical problem are declared, you need to declare a `TensorAccessor` templated by them indices.
+Once the different tensor indices involved in your physical problem are declared, you need to declare a `TensorAccessor` templated by those indices.
 Ie.:

 ```
 struct Mu : sil::tensor::TensorNaturalIndex<X, Y, Z> {};